Subscribe To This Site

 There's really nothing quite like growing your own fruit trees and fruit bushes.
 Even if you have only a small patio or yard it is still possible to grow fruit, as it is now possible to buy trees which are well adapted to life in a pot.

 Here is a collection of articles on how to grow your own fruit - simply, cheaply and using organic methods.
-Click here to go straight to the articles, on read on for more on the beauties and pleasures of growing your own fruit.
+There are also articles on using fruits.

 Orchard charms

 An orchard is one of the finest places to pass time.
 Whether you are working on your trees or soaking up the sun in an orchard glade, there is a quiet satisfaction to be enjoyed.
+Growing fruit trees can be a seriously good excuse for some pleasant hours in a wonderful environment!

 An orchard is also one of the pleasantest places to be when the temperature soars.
 There is nearly always some shade and a whisper of a breeze to be enjoyed on even the hottest summer days.